top of page

 OF DIRECTORS

 George grew up in Ghana and immigrated to Canada in 1977 where he completed his MBA at the University of British Columbia and became a Certified General Accountant.
-He established a successful company and earned and has been the Honorary Consul General of Ghana to BC for the last 12 years.
-George is the founder of FACE.
-He is also a board member of Eyes For The World (EFTW), a Canadian Charity dedicated to preventing blindness worldwide.
+He established a successful company and was the former Honorary Consul General of Ghana in BC for 12 years.
+George is the founder of F.A.C.E.
+He is also a board member of Eyes for the World (EFTW), a Canadian Charity dedicated to preventing blindness worldwide.

-Don is a Successful Businessman in Vancouver, BC.
+Don is a successful businessman in Vancouver, BC.
 He is originally from Jamaica and has been passionate about the plight of the underprivileged.
-He supports a group that feeds the homeless on the streets of Vancouver and is also a board member of ETFW (Eyes for the World).
-Don is married with two children.
+He supports a group that feeds the homeless on the streets of Vancouver and is also a member of EFTW.

-Ro is a successful businessman, a co-owner of West Coast Beauty Co Ltd. Ro and his wife, Lindsay have been strong supporters of FACE since its inception and they play a huge part in our fundraising efforts.
-Ro is married
+Rohit is a successful businessman and West Coast Beauty Co Ltd co-owner.
+Rohit and his wife have been strong supporters of F.A.C.E since its inception and they play a huge part in our fundraising efforts.

-Suzanne went to Ejura, Ghana when she was in her early sixties and fell in love with the place.
-Since then she has been going to Ejura to promote Education of primary school children for the last 12 years.
-Her passion for
+Suzanne went to Ajura, Ghana when she was in her early sixties and fell in love with the place.
+Her passion for the welfare of children showed everytime she remembered Ghana.

 bottom of page